donejs/donejs/tutorials/rapidstart/rapidstart.md

     })

-Open __funcunit.html__ in your browser.
+Open __test.html__ in your browser.
 One test passes.

 ### Writing a test

-We tell the test to open the todos page using [FuncUnit.open S.open]:
+`S` is FuncUnit.
+FuncUnit's API is very similar to jQuery's (hence the S).
+Tell the test to open the todos page using [FuncUnit.open S.open]:

     S.open("//todos/todos.html");

-Once the page is open, we select the first todo and click it:
+Once the page is open, select the first todo and click it:

     S(".todo:first").click();

-S is a copy of jQuery's $ that adds FuncUnit's API.
-The editor input will now appear.
-Tell FuncUnit to wait for this using a [funcunit.waits wait] command:
+Selecting a todo will set the input element's value to the first todo's name.
+Wait for this using a [funcunit.waits wait] command:

     S("#editor").val("wake up", "First Todo added correctly");